 More than 50 percent of Americans own securities, so it is no wonder more people are generously giving stocks, bonds, and mutual funds to charity.
 By giving securities instead of cash, you may benefit from tax savings that would allow you to make a larger charitable gift at the same cost to you.

 You can make a bigger impact by donating long-term appreciated securities, including stock, bonds, and mutual funds.
 Your gift helps make an impactful difference in protecting America’s national security.

 ISW can accept gifts of stock electronically through its broker or directly through the mail.
-If you would like to make a contribution, or if you have other questions, please contact Tony Sloan, ISW’s Director of Development, at [email protected] or 202-852-1998
+If you would like to make a contribution, or if you have other questions, please contact ISW's development department at [email protected].

 Long-term Investment in America’s National Security

 What can you do to help our country?
 You can make a big difference.

 By including the Institute for the Study of War as a beneficiary in your estate plans, you help us advance an informed understanding of military affairs among decisionmakers and the public through reliable research, trusted analysis, and innovative leadership education.